haikusw/jaqalpaq/doc/jaqalpaq.transpilers.qiskit.rst

 qiskit.circuit.QuantumCircuit extensions
 ----------------------------------------

 Importing the jaqalpaq.qiskit package also patches the :class:`qiskit.circuit.QuantumCircuit` object, adding the following four methods.
 This follows the standard Qiskit API, allowing users to add trapped-ion gates to circuits using the same syntax as gates from the Qiskit standard extension.

-.. function:: qiskit.circuit.QuantumCircuit.ms2(theta, phi, a, b)
+.. function:: qiskit.circuit.QuantumCircuit.jaqalms(theta, phi, a, b)

     Add a two-parameter Mølmer-Sørensen gate to a circuit.